 The overall rate, TOB-2, assesses patients identified as tobacco product users within the past 30 days who receive or refuse practical counseling to quit and receive or refuse Food and Drug Administration (FDA)-approved cessation medications.
-The numerator includes the number of patients who received or refused practical counseling to quit and received or refused FDA-approved cessation medications for not receiving the medication.
+The numerator includes the number of patients who received or refused practical counseling to quit and received or refused FDA-approved cessation medications or had a reason for not receiving the medication.